TITLE: Community Relations Manager

 KNOWLEDGE, SKILLS, AND ABILITIES

 - Community relations and public participation principles and practices;

 - Public and media relations principles and practices;

 - Supervisory principles;

-- Budgeting principles and practices;
+- Social media principles and practices.

-- Developing and monitoring budgets;
+- Developing plans and managing projects;

 - Analyzing and interpreting data and making appropriate recommendations based on findings;

-- Working with diverse academic, cultural and ethnic backgrounds of community college students and staff;
+- Work with diverse academic, cultural and ethnic backgrounds of community college students, staff, and members of the community;

-- Communicating effectively through oral and written mediums.
+- Communicate effectively through oral and written media.